shlee9605/team4-yolosocket/README.md

 ## OpenCV

 ### Installation
-The following allows you to use OpenCV library, which is mainly about vision sensing
+The following allows you to use the OpenCV library, which is mainly about vision sensing.

 ```console
 > pip install opencv-python>=4.1.1
 ```

 ### Configuration
-For this project, You need to setup your own camera.
+For this project, you would need to set up your own camera.
-Then, you need to check out which camera you are using from **Windows Device Manager**.
+Check out which camera you are using from the **Windows Device Manager**.
-After checking which camera you are using, You can Open your camera through python
+After checking which camera you are using, you can open your camera through the python code below.
-via below code.

 ```Python
 if cv2.ocl.haveOpenCL() :
     cv2.ocl.setUseOpenCL(True)